joelouthan/Theologicus/src/genesis/genesis01-20-25.md

 ### Thank the Lord Because He Provides for Us Everything

->Psalms 50:14-15 (CSB) Offer a thanksgiving sacrifice to God,
+>Psalm 50:14-15 (CSB) Offer a thanksgiving sacrifice to God,
 >and pay your vows to the Most High.
 >Call on me in a day of trouble;
 >I will rescue you, and you will honor me.”